Lawrence A. Cremin

-Lawrence Arthur Cremin (October 31, 1925 – September 4, 1990) was an educational historian and administrator.
+Lawrence Arthur Cremin (October 31, 1925 – September 4, 1990) was an American educational historian and administrator.

 Biography

 Cremin attended Townsend Harris High School in Queens, and then received his B.A. and M.A. from City College of New York.
 His Ph.D. is from Columbia University in 1949.
 He began teaching at the Teachers College, Columbia University in New York City.
 He married Charlotte Raup, the daughter of two other Columbia professors: educational psychologist Robert Bruce Raup of Teachers College, and economist Clara Eliot of Barnard College.

 In 1961 he became the Frederick A. P. Barnard Professor of Education and a member of Columbia's history department, directing the Teachers College's Institute of Philosophy and Politics of Education in 1965-1974 before becoming the college's 7th president in 1974–1984, after which he returned to teaching and research.

 At the Teachers College, Cremin broadened the study of American educational history beyond the school-centered analysis dominant in the 1940s with a more comprehensive approach that examined other agencies and institutions that educated children, integrating the study of education with other historical subfields, and comparing education across international boundaries.

 Cremin was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 In 1985 while remaining on the Columbia faculties, he assumed the presidency of the Spencer Foundation, a Chicago-based educational research organization.

 Cremin won the 1962 Bancroft Prize in American History for his book The Transformation of the School: Progressivism in American Education, 1876–1957 (1961), which described the anti-intellectual emphasis on non-academic subjects and non-authoritarian teaching methods that occurred as a result of mushrooming enrollment.
 He was awarded the 1981 Pulitzer Prize for History for American Education: The National Experience, 1783-1876 (1980).

 In 1990 Cremin published Popular Education and Its Discontents before dying of a sudden heart attack.